 We are the twelve students from Arlington High School dedicated to helping Tom Starr with this project.
-In Arlington, Climate Futures becomes unique.
+In Arlington, Remembrance of Climate Futures becomes unique.
 Tom Starr wanted to shake things up and make his signs different from the other installations in other towns.
 That's where we come in; this is a youth led version.
 As interns, we did extensive research about Arlington.
 We met with other activists in Arlington to create signs that warn of the future or celebrate new strategies for climate resilience.
 Every week, guest speakers visited us to talk about different aspects of tackling the climate change crisis.
 You can read about them in our weekly blog posts.
 Partnered with Tom Starr, our hope is these signs will promote positive actions in Arlington and help change the outcome of a stormy future.

-Every week, the interns were visited by amazing people that taught them to utilize different strategies for combatting climate change.
+Every week, the interns were visited by amazing people that taught them to utilize different strategies for combating climate change.
 Through these guest speaker's own wisdom and interests, they brought inspiration every week.
 Some taught about specific climate change events, like heat maps.
-Others focused on activist's voices and how to be heard.
+Others focused on activists' voices and how to be heard.
 All of these speakers were inspiring and helped this project to the highest potential.
 You can read more about them in our blog posts, or below.

 Meet The Interns

 Hi!
 I'm Clara.
 I applied for this internship because I am concerned about climate change's effect on society and the worldwide lifestyle changes it requires.
 In particular, I am interested in climate change’s ties to sustainable agriculture and its impact on local communities.
 I am going to be a sophomore at AHS in the fall.
 In my free time, I run cross country and track, and I play the violin.